ricardojoserf/ricardojoserf.github.io/_posts/2024-3-27-nativedump.md

 Some benefits of this technique are:
 - The well-known dbghelp!MinidumpWriteDump function is not used
-- It only uses functions from Ntdll.dll, so it is possible to bypass API hooking by remapping the library.dll
+- It only uses functions from Ntdll.dll, so it is possible to bypass API hooking by remapping the library
 - File does not have to be written to disk, you can transfer the bytes (encoded or encrypted) to a remote machine

 There are probably alternatives that could make the program more "OPSEC" but I wanted to use only ntdll.dll functions: